 As a general rule of thumb, remember that Medicaid never pays first for services covered by Medicare.
 Medicaid can be used as payment after Medicare, other insurances, and personal assets are exhausted.

 Whether you self-pay or receive employer-sponsored health insurance, chances are your policy won’t outright pay for a nursing home.
-However, it is possible to have a portion of services covered.
+However, it is possible to have a portion of the services covered.

-How?
 Check your insurance policy.
 Though plans do not typically pay for long-term care, some policies will allow coverage for individual medical services.
 When shopping for a nursing home, ask administrators if your bill can be divided up by custodial care, medical care, and room and board.
 Health insurance almost never pays for personal care (the help one receives for eating, bathing, and dressing) or living expenses.
-But – sometimes health insurance will pay for skilled nursing or other types of medically-necessary services received in a nursing home, like injections or therapies.
+But – sometimes health insurance will pay for skilled nursing or other types of medically necessary services received in a nursing home, like injections or therapies.

 Life insurance is fundamentally a contract between yourself and an insurance company, where you agree to pay a premium in exchange for a death benefit.
 Most commonly, the benefit that’s paid to beneficiaries after your passing is used for funeral arrangements or debt payment.
 However, should a policyholder see fit, life insurance can be used in a few different ways to supplement paying nursing home costs.

-How?
 Take out a life insurance loan. – If your policy has a cash value (as with permanent or whole life insurance), you can borrow from it.
 Policy loans do not affect your credit and they are tax-free, making them a good method for quick cash.
 The loan will need to be repaid and with interest.
 However, rates will vary depending on your insurance company.
 Failure to repay may result in the policy lapsing.

 Permanent and whole life insurance may be surrendered for cash value. – This means when you cancel your policy, the insurance company will write a check for any cash accumulated.
 This can be an attractive option for fast money, but it is important to note there are several downsides to this method: